 - overtime pay on weeknights/mornings between 11pm and 7am (9am on Sundays)

-Our campaigns have meant Bunnings must agree to substantially improve many wage rates.
-Many workers who work weeknights or weekends are probably losing out.
+Our campaigns have meant Bunnings must agree to substantially improve many wage rates, but this deal should be so much better.